Siepmann: Early Beginnings (1834-1891)

-The conglomerate Siepmann had a predecessor company founded by the German industrialist Wilhelm Bergenthal (1805-1893) and his brother-in-law Ferdinand Gabriel in 1834 which was growing rapidly at the time.
+The Siepmann concern had a predecessor company founded by the German industrialist Wilhelm Bergenthal (1805–1893) and his brother-in-law Ferdinand Gabriel in 1834 which was growing rapidly at the time.
 Bergenthal was an inventor and pioneer who brought production principles from Brandenburg to the Warstein area and established a manufacturing company for shovels made out of sheet steel.
 His companies employed 305 people in 1855.

 The Overtake (1891)

 After he filed for bankruptcy due to failure in management the company was taken-over by Louis Peters in 1891.
 He was the namesake for Peters & Cie. until it changed to the current Siepmann name.
-However, Louis Peters, did hand the daily business to his brothers-in-law Emil (1863-1950) and Hugo Siepmann the first one handling the technical development and the lather the commercial and sales departments.
+However, Louis Peters, did hand the daily business to his brothers-in-law Emil (1863–1950) and Hugo Siepmann the first one handling the technical development and the lather the commercial and sales departments.
 In 1909, Peters & Cie., bought a plot of industrial land in Belecke near the Warstein freight depot.
 They started to construct a new manufacturing plant as well as a intermodal connection to the railway system.

 Siepmann Brothers (1910-1929)

 The brothers, wo managed the company successfully, acquired the business in 1910 and subsequently officially became their owner.
 Shovels and spades pressed from sheet steel, forged hay and fertilizer forks, lattice spikes etc. were produced in both factories.
 Until then their main clients were in the agricultural and bicycle industries.
 In 1916, they began to manufacture for the automobile industry and were highly successful in delivering parts to German car manufacturers such as Mercedes-Benz, BMW or Adler.
 From 1917 they began to produce for the German government with larger armaments orders.

 The post-war period with galloping inflation up to the introduction of the Rentenmark in November 1923 also caused great difficulties for domestic industry, which only led to a gradual improvement from 1925 onwards.
 In the years 1926/27 the latest welding technology was used, which allowed forgings to be welded together.
 Large quantities of these welded pieces were manufactured for the Deutsche Reichsbahn and for the victorious powers of the time as reparations.
 In 1927 the number of employees rose to over 400.
 During the Great Depression, triggered by the stock market crash on the New York Stock Exchange, the companies sales rapidly shrank and the production had to be severely curtailed.
 In 1932, the workforce fell to around 80 employees.
 Even the few remaining employees could at times only be employed on short-time work.
-At the end of the 1920s, Walter Siepmann, Sr., took over the majority of the shares through a family-buy-out.
-He made significant profits through his international patents and was able to afford to acquire the entire company making him sole-owner.